jlwry/Breakpoint-Analysis/README.md

 Output: The final model returns the stiffness (slope) of each segment, representing the Low, Transition, and High stiffness zones across the range of motion.

+Though the current code was inspired by the Barrett et al. code [7], the code was not referenced.
+Therefore, the current code may yeild different results.

 ## References